-TXA 245 Dress: A Reflection of American Women's Roles
+TXA 245 Dress: A Reflection of

-M W 12:20-2:15.
+American Women's Roles 3 credits.
+S-U grades optional.
+T R 2:30-4:00.
 A. Racine.
 Historical survey of changing patterns of American women's dress from the colonial period to the present day and of cultural, economic, and political forces that affected changes and women's development.
-Slides, film clips, and the Cornell University Costume Collection will be used for lectures and discussion.
-Students will investigate various topics in fashion, etiquette, and the roles of women.
+Slides, film clips, and the Cornell Costume Collection will be used for lectures and discussion.